andrew/ultimate-awesome/README.md

 - [Awesome-Implicit-NeRF-Robotics](https://github.com/zubair-irshad/Awesome-Implicit-NeRF-Robotics) - A comprehensive list of Implicit Representations and NeRF papers relating to Robotics/RL domain, including papers, codes, and related websites.
 - [awesome-mpvue](https://github.com/mpvue/awesome-mpvue) - A curated list of awesome things related to mpvue.
 - [awesome-glsl](https://github.com/vanrez-nez/awesome-glsl) - :sparkler: Compilation of the best resources to learn programming OpenGL Shaders.
+- [awesome-resources](https://github.com/shahednasser/awesome-resources) - :sunglasses: List of helpful resources added by the community for the community!.
 - [awesome-sre-tools](https://github.com/SquadcastHub/awesome-sre-tools) - A curated list of Site Reliability and Production Engineering Tools.
 - [awesome-oss](https://github.com/sereneblue/awesome-oss) - A list of open source projects with links to contribute or donate.
 - [awesome-kotlin-cn](https://github.com/xitu/awesome-kotlin-cn) - Kotlin 资源大全，包括教程文章、开源库和框架、Demo 等，由掘金技术社区整理和维护。.